-If you dot have that pate you can directly cook the naan on flame using a tong and just follow my another method.
+If you do not have that plate you can directly cook the naan on flame using a tong and just follow my another method.

 Usually the pan itself will be flipped to cook the naan over directly flame as in my tandoori roti recipe, but with heavy cast iron pan that is not possible.

-For making naan dough recipe you just need flour, yeast, water, salt and oil as optional ingredient.
+For making naan dough recipe you will need the following ingredients.